aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

           # Add ingress rule to the Security Group
 ```

-  + As Apache web server will server content on port 80, add ingress rule to the security group and open it up to the
+  + As the Apache web server will serve content on port 80, add an ingress rule to the security group and open it up to the
   world:
   ```yaml
       # Add Security Group resource here